 15. Get some rest.

 What I mean is, don’t stay up all night before class binge-watching ‘Orange is the New Black’.
 It’s already hard enough to focus and pay attention during class.
 Add sleepiness to the mix and it’s darn near impossible.
-Go to bed at a decent hour.
+Go to bed at a decent hour and your body and mind will thank you that next day.

 16. Write down the critical information first.